DanOlner/IO-matrix-viz/README.md

 IO-matrix-viz
 =============

-Interactive force-directed graph visualisation of an input-output matrix (From [intermediate 'combined use' matrix 2012]( http://www.ons.gov.uk/ons/publications/re-reference-tables.html?edition=tcm%3A77-379304)).
+Interactive force-directed graph visualisation of an input-output matrix (From the [intermediate 'combined use' matrix 2012]( http://www.ons.gov.uk/ons/publications/re-reference-tables.html?edition=tcm%3A77-379304)).

 Download/unzip dist.zip, read the readme for instructions.
 Example use.
 On opening, force-based layout looks like: